 How do you buy a house if you have no money?

-Home buyers with no money for a down payment can use housing grants, downpayment assistance, and forgivable mortgages to purchase a home with no money down.
-Specific home buyers can apply for 100% mortgages, including the USDA and VA loans.
+Home buyers with no money for a down payment can use housing grants, down payment assistance, and forgivable mortgages to purchase a home with no money down.
+Some home buyers are eligible for 100% mortgages via the USDA and VA loan programs.

 Read more about buying a house with no money.

 What is an NHF grant?

 An NHF grant is a housing grant for first-time home buyers awarded by the National Homebuyers Fund.
 NHF awards housing grants for up to 5 percent of a home’s purchase price.

 Which loan is best for first-time home buyers?

 Most first-time home buyers use 30-year fixed-rate mortgages backed by Fannie Mae or Freddie Mac to purchase their first home, but that doesn’t make the 30-year fixed the “best loan” for first-time buyers.
 Mortgages are not one-size-fits-all.
 Get pre-approved and let your lender advise you on which mortgage loan is best for you.